ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   from the computed MD5 value.

 ## UUID Version 4 {#uuidv4}
-The version 4 UUID is meant for generating UUIDs from truly-random or pseudo-random numbers.
+UUID version 4 is meant for generating UUIDs from truly-random or pseudo-random numbers.

 An implementation may generate 128 bits of random data which is